Bivariate Analysis#

 Find the elbow point when plotting numeric entries in x vs numeric values in list y.

 Return the index into the vectors x and y [the vectors must have the same length], where the elbow point occurs.
+Returns -1 if every value in x or y is missing.

 The elbow is taken as the data point whose (x, y) location is closest to the median of the accumulated intersection points; the median location is where the intersections should stabilise.